-A ground-breaking sustainable energy co-operative, the Co-Pilot Wind Project is paving the way to fairer, more affordable access to green power.
+A ground-breaking sustainable energy co-operative, the Graig Fatha (formerly Co-Pilot Wind Project) is paving the way to fairer, more affordable access to green power.

 The co-op has 800 members throughout the UK who have invested in the Graig Fatha wind farm in Wales – to have the energy it produces supplied to them via the national grid.

-Together, the Co-Pilot members have committed £1.5m and the society has secured funding from the Welsh Government – to build a turbine, which will start generating power from the wind farm in December 2021.
+Together, the Graig Fatha members have committed £1.5m and the society has secured funding from the Welsh Government – to build a turbine, which will start generating power from the wind farm in December 2021.

 From then on, £75,000 of the turbine’s annual revenue will be channelled via charity partners to address fuel poverty in South Wales.